Aligning Audio Captions with Human Preferences: Introduction

 Audio captioning, the task of generating natural language descriptions for acoustic scenes, has become an important benchmark for evaluating audio-language models.
 Unlike image captioning, which benefits from explicit spatial and semantic cues, audio captioning faces inherent ambiguity and temporal complexity, making accurate and human-aligned caption generation particularly challenging.

 While supervised approaches using datasets such as AudioCaps \cite{audiocaps} and Clotho \cite{clotho} have advanced the field, their reliance on automatic metrics like BLEU \cite{bleu}, METEOR \cite{meteor}, and CIDEr \cite{cider} introduces limitations, as these metrics correlate poorly with human judgments \cite{fense}.
 Moreover, recent contrastive learning methods such as CLAP, though scalable, fail to capture nuanced human preferences, underscoring the need for approaches that optimize for human alignment rather than static similarity metrics.

-Optimizing task-specific metrics using Reinforcement Learning (RL) was popularized in image captioning by Self-Critical Sequence Training (SCST) \cite{scst}.
-However, metric-based RL optimization remains underexplored in the domain of audio captioning.
-Recent work \cite{optimizingCLAP} has demonstrated improved alignment with human expectations by leveraging a CLAP-based reward model combined with a large language model, outperforming traditional CIDEr-based RL approaches on mean-opinion score based human evaluation.
-Despite these gains, the reliance on external language models introduces significant computational overhead.
-Also, evaluation of audio captions with absolute rating can cause poor inter-annotator agreement \cite{fense}.
+Optimizing task-specific metrics using Reinforcement Learning (RL) was popularized in image captioning through Self-Critical Sequence Training (SCST) \cite{scst}.
+However, metric-driven RL optimization remains relatively under explored in audio captioning.
+One possible reason is that the same acoustic scene can often be described at different semantic granularities by different listeners, further complicating reliable supervision and evaluation.
+Recent work \cite{optimizingCLAP} has shown that using a CLAP-based reward model in combination with a large language model can improve alignment with human expectations, outperforming traditional CIDEr-based RL approaches on mean-opinion-score (MOS) human evaluations.
+Despite these improvements, the dependence on large external language models introduces substantial computational overhead, making such methods impractical for deployment in low‑memory, resource‑constrained audio captioning systems.
+Moreover, evaluating audio captions using absolute ratings often leads to poor inter‑annotator agreement \cite{fense}, further motivating preference-based approaches.

 To address the challenges associated with audio captioning such as the reliance on paired audio-caption ground truth data and the limitations of existing evaluation metrics we propose a framework that enhances caption quality based on human preferences.
 Our method does not require additional paired data, making it more scalable and cost-effective.
 Since collecting preference data is significantly easier and less resource-intensive than obtaining ground-truth captions, we design a simple yet effective reward model that leverages pairwise human judgments.
 To ensure training stability and mitigate reward hacking during reinforcement learning, we incorporate reward shaping techniques \cite{rewardshaping}.
 We conduct a comparative study between captions generated by the baseline model and those produced by our proposed method, evaluated both through human assessments and established automatic metrics.
 Additionally, we analyze the performance of our approach relative to supervised training methods.